Our labor practices

 Our people management seeks to meet the needs of the business, with respect and appreciation of people, through processes that provide their development, performance, and a good organizational environment, based on the Company's values and ethical principles and recognition.

-In this context, the new Strategic Plan 2050 and Business Plan 2025-2030 aim to prepare us for the future and strengthen the company.
+In this context, the new 2026-2030 Business Plan aim to prepare us for the future and strengthen the company.
 They will be implemented with a total focus on people, safety, and respect for the environment, offering equal opportunities to our employees while respecting gender differences and the diversity of cultures, knowledge, and skills.
 One of our priorities is also to promote work safely, preventing risks and encouraging healthier lifestyles.

 Therefore, one of Petrobras' Values is CARE FOR PEOPLE, which focuses on caring for people, promoting diversity, equity, inclusion, health, well-being and physical and psychological safety.